Fisherman catches ‘rare and endangered’ 50-pound fish in Missouri - NewsBreak

 “It took him 47 minutes to bring the fish to the boat, where he took a quick measurement, snapped a few pictures, and released the fish back into the lake,” the MDC wrote.

-Staggs said the fish weighed between 50 and 55 pounds, and measured 56 inches in length.Kansas college looking into alleged water cooler tampering
+Staggs said the fish weighed between 50 and 55 pounds, and measured 56 inches in length.Brandon man breaks record for catching largest blue catfish in Mississippi

 On Facebook, Staggs called it “the toughest fish I have ever caught,” especially considering he didn’t manage to catch it the traditional way.